avigewirtz/avigewirtz.github.io-/make/makefiles/makefile-version-3-macros.md

     $(CC) -c intmath.c
 ```

 In this rule, `$(CC)` will be replaced by `gcc217` when the Makefile is processed.
-In other words, the command executed will be `gcc217 -c intmath.c`.

 ## Common macros

-Common macros include CC (C compiler), which we just covered, and CFLAGS, which specifies options to provide to the C compiler.
-The benefit of these macros is we can change the compiler or compiler flags by modifying a single line in the Makefile, rather than having to modify each command individually.
+Common macros include CC, which we just covered, and CFLAGS, which is used to specify command line options to invoke the compiler with.
+The benefit of using these macros is we can change the compiler or compiler flags by modifying a single line in the Makefile, rather than having to modify each command individually.
 Let's enhance our makefile by adding these two macros:

 {% code title="makefile version 3" lineNumbers="true" %}
 ```makefile